On the interaction of the Coxeter transformation and the rowmotion bijection: The Coxeter transformation and the rowmotion bijection for distributive lattices

 \end{theorem}

-\begin{example} For an example of the previous theorem, consider the case where $P$ is a poset consisting of three incomparable elements $\{x_1,x_2,x_3\}$.
-The lattice $L$ is then a Boolean lattice consisting of the eight subsets of $\{x_1,x_2,x_3\}$, all of which are order ideals of $P$.
-The Hasse diagram of $L$ is given by:
+\begin{example} For an example of the previous theorem, consider the case where $P$ is the poset shown on the left in the diagram below.
+The lattice $L$ is the distributive lattice of order ideals of $P$, shown on the right.

 Let $S=\{x_1,x_2\}$.
 The projective resolution of $J_{I(S)}$ given by Theorem \ref{resn} is as follows, where we represent $kL$ modules by the corresponding representations of the Hasse quiver.

 \end{example}